Online Session Locator

 3. Making space for curiosity, connection, and creating value by integrating real-world examples into engineering education [view paper]

-Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Wayne L Chang (University of Illinois Urbana-Champaign), Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Dr. Kellie M Halloran (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois Urbana-Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)
+Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Wayne L Chang (University of Illinois at Urbana - Champaign), Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Dr. Kellie M Halloran (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois at Urbana - Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)

 4. NUMERICAL SIMULATION AS IN INTEGRAL COMPONENT OF DYNAMICS PROBLEM SOLVING [view paper]